asaltveit/proj3-anagrams/README.md

 Vocabularly anagrams game for primary school English language learners (ELL)

+## Authors

+New version by Anna Saltveit.
+Initial version by M Young.

 ## Overview

 A simple anagram game designed for English-language learning students in